Dynamic-Capital/Dynamic-Capital/docs/quantitative-finance-influential-works.md

 ### Principal Models and Approaches
 Assuming stock prices follow geometric Brownian motion, the authors derived the Black–Scholes partial differential equation.
 Solving it with continuous hedging yields option prices that, under ideal conditions, eliminate arbitrage.

-### Practitioner Implications
+### Practitioner Checklist
-- Document sources of hedging slippage—transaction costs, jumps, discrete rebalancing—to avoid false precision.
+- [ ] Document sources of hedging slippage—transaction costs, jumps, discrete rebalancing—to avoid false precision.
-- Use implied volatility surfaces to diagnose model misspecification.
+- [ ] Use implied volatility surfaces to diagnose model misspecification.
-- Extend the framework with stochastic volatility or jump processes when empirical data demands it.
+- [ ] Extend the framework with stochastic volatility or jump processes when empirical data demands it.

 ## 5. "Medallion Fund: The Ultimate Counterexample?"